 If you use the standard mileage rate method, multiply the number of business miles you drove by the standard mileage rate.
 The standard mileage rate for 2012 is 55.5 cents per mile.

-In addition to your standard mileage deduction, you can deduct the cost of parking fees and tolls you incur on business.
+In addition to your standard mileage deduction, you can also deduct the cost of parking fees and tolls you for business.
 However, you can't deduct the amount you pay for parking at your place of employment.

 You can also deduct the business portion of personal property taxes you pay on your vehicle.
 Personal property taxes are taxes you pay based upon the value, not the weight, of your vehicle.
 (Ex: city excise tax)